l7mp/learning-go/99-labs/06-manageability/README.md

 ```

 Our job is now to map the entries of the ConfigMap to the corresponding environment variables of the `splitdim` pod.

+> **Note**
+>
+> Note that mapping ConfigMaps to command line arguments is not so trivial, that is why we prefer environment variables over command line flags for managing the startup parameters of cloud native apps.

 In general, the entry called `my-configmap-key` in the `my-configmap` ConfigMap can be mapped into the environment variable called `MY_ENV` when starting a container called `my-container` as follows:
 ```yaml